Last updated 23 mars 2023- Average reading time: over 10 minutes

-The state must decide on the scope of intervention of health insurance funds, and take the appropriate measures if a financial imbalance arises.
+The state must decide on the scope of intervention of health insurance funds and take the appropriate measures if a financial imbalance arises.

-It was also the case in Belgium, France, with the decrees of October 1945, in Luxemburg and the Netherlands.
+It was also the case in Belgium, France, with the decrees of 1945, Luxemburg, and the Netherlands.

 #2 The Beveridge model

-Implemented in 1942 in the United Kingdom following Lord Beveridge's report, this social protection system is based on the principle of universal access to health care, nondependent on employment.
+Implemented in 1942 in the United Kingdom following Lord Beveridge's report, this social protection system is based on the principle of universal access to health care, non-dependent on employment.

 A centralized system is in place in the United Kingdom and Ireland (NHS for National Health System).